 Gourmet Champagne Picnics

 Let us cater a fabulous picnic lunch.

 Choose to let us cater a fabulous picnic lunch and deliver you to an equally divine location to fully enjoy your meal.
 A stylish picnic basket and blanket is included, with all of the food and drink you will need, along with real plates, silverware, and glasses.
-Picnics must be ordered at least 24-hours in advance.
+We require 48 hour advance notice for a picnic request.
 If it rains we will recommend a place to still enjoy your meal.
-Picnics are $50 per person (minimum 2) in addition to your tour fee.
-Select your tour date below for add-on options.
+Picnics are $185 per person (minimum 2) in addition to your tour fee.

 Experience the full panoply of local dining.